cmoesgaard/curl/winbuild/README.md

 ## Static linking of Microsoft's C RunTime (CRT):

- If you are using mode=static nmake will create and link to the static build of libcurl but *not* the static CRT.
+ If you are using mode=static nmake will create and link to the static build of libcarl but *not* the static CRT.
 If you must you can force nmake to link in the static CRT by passing RTLIBCFG=static.
 Typically you shouldn't use that option, and nmake will default to the DLL CRT.
 RTLIBCFG is rarely used and therefore rarely tested.
 When passing RTLIBCFG for a configuration that